janzhou/git-encrypt/README.md

 * It possible to merge(and resolve conflicts) in encrypted commits.
 It is realized by custom merge driver "gitcrypt-merge"

-* You can encrypt previous repo history with command:
+* You can encrypt previous repo history with command1:

   	$ gitcrypt crypthistory
   	$ You MUST run 'crypthistory' BEFORE any encrypted commits.Do you want to recrypt all history?
 This may corrut your data?
 [Y/n]